 Jordan, officially named as the Hashemite Kingdom of Jordan, is located at the East Bank of the Jordan River.
-The country bis bordered by Saudi Arabia to the east and south-east, Iraq to the north-east, Syria to the north and the West Bank and Israel to the west.
+The country is bordered by Saudi Arabia to the east and south-east, Iraq to the north-east, Syria to the north and the West Bank and Israel to the west.
 The deepest point of earth, 423 meters below sea level, is partially located in Jordan.
-It’s the Dead Sea.
-Jordan is sharing its control with Israel.
+The Dead Sea, which Jordan shares its control with Israel.
 Jordan’s only port is at its south-western tip, at the Gulf of Aqaba, which is shared with Israel, Egypt, and Saudi Arabia.
 Over half of Jordan is covered by the Arabian Desert.
 However, the western part of Jordan is arable land and partially covered by forests.
-The capital is Amman.
+The capital of Jordan is Amman.

 The history of Jordan started in April 1920 at the conference of San Remo, where France and Great Britain agreed on new spheres of influence in the Near East.
-The decisions of this conference were recognized by the League of Nations two years later, on April 24th, 1922.
-Under the British mandate, the Emirate of Transjordan was founded in 1923.
-In May 26th, 1946, Jordan joined the United Nations as an independent sovereign state officially named as the Hashemite Kingdom of Jordan.
+Under the British mandate, the Emirate of Transjordan was founded in 1921.
+On May 25, 1946, Jordan joined the United Nations as an independent sovereign state officially named as the Hashemite Kingdom of Jordan.

 The Hashemite Kingdom of Jordan is a constitutional monarchy with an appointed government.
 The reigning monarch is the chief executive and the commander-in-chief of the armed forces.
 The king exercises his executive authority through the prime minister and the Council of Ministers (the cabinet).
 The cabinet is responsible before the democratically elected House of Deputies which, along with the House of Notables (Senate), constitutes the legislative branch of the government.
 The judicial branch is an independent branch of the government.